emolinero/adidasChallenge/README.md

 Clone git repository from: https://github.com/emolinero/adidasChallenge

 A folder structure representeing each module:

--subscriptionService: Main Service, receiving subscription requests and acting according to them for incoming events
+* subscriptionService: Main Service, receiving subscription requests and acting according to them for incoming events
--emailService: Service for email sending
+* emailService: Service for email sending
--eventService: Service for Event creation and notification
+* eventService: Service for Event creation and notification
--jmsService: helper moule to have a local jms broker
+* jmsService: helper moule to have a local jms broker

 will be obtained